syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 The snippy output includes:

--  An relocatable ELF file with a generated snippet.
+-  An .elf file with a generated snippet.
 File name is specified via **-o** option (default is the name of your config file with ".elf" suffix appended).
-To properly use the generated snippet, you must link against it using the generated linker script (see below).
+For more information, see
+   `The type of output .elf file`_.

 -  An optional execution trace of generated snippet.
 The trace is only generated if simulator model was provided.
 You can specify the file to output trace with **-trace-log** option (Default is stdout).

--  A `linker script file <#generated-linker-script>`__.
+-  A `generated linker script`_ file.
 The name of file equals to the name of generated ELF file with ".elf" suffix replaced with ".ld".
-It is required, for example, with `global constants <#global-constants>`__.
+It is required, for example, for `global constants`_.

 -  Dump of the registers state after execution.
 To produce the register state use **--dump-registers-yaml** option.
 See